DebianProgrammer/netpyfile/README.md

 # netpyfile
 netpyfile is a pure python 3 file transfer program
 <br>
-it allows for file transfer between computers
+it allows for file transfer 2 computers
 <br>
 with this, you can choose a directory to serve and configure the ip and port
 <br>